SystemsApproach/ops/provision.rst

    Resource Modeling Application.

-One of the key features of NetBox is the ability to customize the set of models used to organized all the information that is collected.
+One of the key features of NetBox is the ability to customize the set of models used to organize all the information that is collected.
 For example, an operator can define physical groupings like *Rack* and *Site*, but also logical groupings like *Organization* and *Deployment*.\ [#]_  In the following we use the Aether cable plan shown in